About Simple Chart Widgets

 Mapping User Attributes to Metric Filters

-- Set up a User Attribute.
-As displayed in the image below, the value should be the exact name of the metrics you want to include in this filter, separated by commas.
+- Set up a user attribute.
+The value should be the exact name of the metrics you want to include in this filter, separated by commas.

 - Navigate back to your dashboard on editing mode.